Blue County (album)

-Blue County is the self-titled debut studio album by American country music duo Blue County, released in 2004 (see 2004 in country music) on Curb Records.
+Blue County is the debut studio album by American country music duo Blue County, released in 2004 (see 2004 in country music) on Curb Records.
 The album's debut single, "Good Little Girls", peaked at #11 on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts.
 Also released from this album were "That's Cool" (#24 on the country charts), "Nothin' but Cowboy Boots" (#38) and "That Summer Song" (#53).
 After these singles, the duo released two more singles for an unreleased second album, before exiting Curb in 2007.

 Track listing

 Personnel

 Adapted from Blue County liner notes.